dpygman/dpygman.github.io/_pages/python.md

 __So what is a programming language?__

-Programmers write computer program instructions in a __programming language__, the same way a person might write instruction in english, so an English speaker can read and follow them.
+Programmers write computer program instructions in a programming language, the same way a person might write instruction in english, so an English speaker can read and follow them.
 Just like there are multiple human languages (e.g., English, Spanish, French, etc.), there are many programming languages (e.g., Python, Java, C++, etc.).

 #### Subjects and Predicates
 Just like the English language, Python code contains subjects and predicates.

-__Subject__ = Person, Place, or Thing
+Subject = Person, Place, or Thing
-__Predicate__ = What the Subject is doing.
+Predicate = What the Subject is doing.
 An action or verb.

 __Example:__